mepley1/windows-server-dns-blacklist/README.md

 # windows-server-import-dns-blacklist
 Import a DNS blacklist to a server-level Windows DNS Server query resolution policy

-Using DNS blacklists with Windows Server DNS isn't straightforward, and all the other methods I've found revolve around creating a new zone for each domain that will be blocked, which just isn't practical and would make administration a nightmare.
+Using DNS blacklists with Windows Server DNS isn't straightforward, and all the other methods I've found revolve around creating a new zone for each domain that will be blocked, which just isn't practical as a DNSBL implementation and would make administration a nightmare.
 Luckily we have the DnsServerQueryResolutionPolicy object that we can use instead, which is better suited for this purpose.
-This script will read a typical text file blacklist and create a single server-level DnsServerQueryResolutionPolicy that includes the entire blacklist.
+This script will read a typical text file blocklist and create a single server-level DnsServerQueryResolutionPolicy that includes the entire blocklist.

-This is a work in progress so it's not perfect, but it is in a basic working state.
+This is a rough work in progress, but it is in a basic working state.

 ## Requirements
 If executing the script remotely, you need to have the DnsServer Powershell module installed.